-(1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the Accounting Officer may determine as issued within the directive and stating the terms of reference of each bid committee -

-- (a) A Bid Specifications Committee; - (b) A Bid Evaluation Committee; and - (c) A Bid Adjudication Committee. - (2) The Accounting Officer appoints the members and secundus of each committee, taking into account section 117 of the Act; and - (3) The committee system must be consistent with - (a) Paragraph 27, 28 and 29 of this Policy; - (b) Any other applicable legislation; and - (c) The Accounting Officer may apply the committee system to formal written price quotations. - (4) Secundus referred to in sub-paragraph (2) represents a specific standing member of that specific committee in the event that the standing member is not available.
-Secundus has the same powers and duties of the standing member.
+- (1) A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the Accounting Officer may determine as issued within the directive and stating the terms of reference of each bid committee - - (a) A Bid Specifications Committee; - (b) A Bid Evaluation Committee; and - (c) A Bid Adjudication Committee. - (2) The Accounting Officer appoints the members of each committee, taking into account section 117 of the Act; and - (3) The committee system must be consistent with - - (a) Paragraph 27, 28 and 29 of this Policy; - (b) Any other applicable legislation; and - (c) The Accounting Officer may apply the committee system to formal written price quotations.